Revealing the Invisible: AirVisual in Pakistan

 Abid Omar, long-time Beijing resident who is originally from Pakistan, is making waves with his outdoor citizen network of AirVisual air monitors.
 He has good reason to reveal his home country’s air quality issues.
 Indeed, the data he compiled is having an explosive impact on his country's response to the air pollution problem.

 Pakistan's one-man air pollution solution

-As winter gets underway, so too begins another distinct time of year in Lahore, Pakistan’s second largest city – pollution season.
+Winter begins a distinct time of year in Lahore, Pakistan’s second largest city – pollution season.
 The onset of the season is dramatic.
 There are often numerous reports of smog greatly reducing visibility, slowing daily activities, as well as increased road accidents and flight cancellations.

-Despite the obvious effects of the thick air pollution, Pakistan’s government has not released any real-time, official air quality monitoring data to openly quantify the level and hazard of the smog – until now.
-Lahore residents can thank a single, passionate clean air activist for pushing the national debate right up to government level, armed with his citizen network of AirVisual air monitors and irrefutable data.1
+Despite the obvious effects of the thick air pollution, Pakistan’s government had not released any real-time, official air quality monitoring data to openly quantify the level and hazard of the smog.
+But Lahore residents can thank a single, passionate clean air activist for pushing the national debate right up to government level, armed with his citizen network of AirVisual air monitors and irrefutable data.1

 Air pollution awareness is the key

 Upon returning to Pakistan from Beijing, Abid noticed that the primary difference in dealing with the air pollution problem in China and Pakistan was people’s level of awareness.
 According to Abid, without data, “People just think it’s foggy.”